alexxg98/Learning_Angular/README.md

 This is a sample project from https://angular.io/tutorial - The Tour of Heroes that I am using to learn Angular.

+### My Changes

+* Some UI changes, such as placement of buttons, color, margins, etc.
+* Add delete button to hero-details page

 # TourOfHeroes

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.5.